 Longhorn Cow Skulls For Sale

-Please scroll down for good things to know before buying a Longhorn cow skull, or any skull, on Etsy.
+Please scroll down for good things to know before buying a Longhorn cow skull, or any skull, on eBay.

 Below: The skull from a Longhorn cow.

-Click here to see all the Longhorn cow skulls on Etsy.
+Click here to see all the Longhorn cow skulls on eBay.

 Tips For Buying Longhorn Cow Skulls

-Here are some good things to know before buying a cow skull on Etsy or anywhere else:
+Here are some good things to know before buying a cow skull on eBay or anywhere else:

 - Most people call any skull with large horns a "Longhorn" skull although it might not actually be from a Longhorn - it could be from some other breed of cattle.
 Also, calling a skull a "cow" skull is usually just a generic term: the skull could be from a cow, heifer, steer, or bull.